UsamaAmjad/micronaut-grpc-client/README.md

       plaintext: true
       max-retry-attempts: 10
 ```
-Once you define the above configuation then you can use it inside the annotation `@GrpcChannel("clientaddress")` it will elemenate the need of writing server address inside the annotation and will read it from properties file.
+Once you define the above configuration then you can use it inside the annotation `@GrpcChannel("clientaddress")` it will eliminate the need of writing server address inside the annotation and will read it from the properties file.

 ### Actual Behaviour

-It is not able to read the `clientaddress` configuration from the properties file and throw a runtime exception with a below message (Stacktrace at the end of file).
+It is not able to read the `clientaddress` configuration from the properties file and throw a runtime exception with the below message (Stacktrace at the end of the file).
 ```
 UNAVAILABLE: Unable to resolve host clientaddress
 ```